buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricConstraintResource/Entities/IfcGridPlacement.md

 The direction of the y-axis of the _IfcGridPlacement_ is the orthogonal complement to the x-axis.
 The plane defined by the x and y axis shall be co-planar to the xy plane of the local placement of the _IfcGrid_.

 The direction of the z-axis is the orientation of the cross product of the x-axis and the y-axis, i.e. the z-axis of the _IfcGridPlacement_ shall be co-linear to the z-axis of the local placement of the _IfcGrid_.

-> NOTE  The _IfcGrid_ local placement, that can be provided relative to the local placement of another spatial structure element, has to be taken into account for calculating the absolute placement of the virtual grid intersection.

 > NOTE  The _PlacementLocation.OffsetDistances[3]_ and the _PlacementRefDirection.OffsetDistances[3]_ shall either not be assigned or should have the same z offset value.